AbhyanandSharma2005/IEEVitBhopal_BLH16_EnigmaEnchanters/README.md

                      OpenWeatherMap API - third-party service that provides weather data & information .
                      OpenAI API - Another third-party service that provides AI capabilities used to generate personalized health advice based on the fetched weather data and the user's health information .
-                     JSON - JavaScript Object Notation, used to parse and handle the data returned from the OpenWeatherMap API
+                     JSON - JavaScript Object Notation, used to parse and handle the data returned from the OpenWeatherMap API.
                      Python's Built-in Libraries - messagebox from tkinter : to display error messages in case the API request fails or the city is not found . datetime : The OpenWeatherMap API returns date and time information as part of the forecast data .